 One of the most important steps in determining whether you’re eligible to work in the gaming industry is passing the criminal background check.
 Keep in mind that, while you will probably be unable to obtain a license if you have a criminal record, having a criminal history isn’t necessarily an immediate no when it comes to employees.
 Everything will depend on the type of crime you were convicted of.

 If you were convicted of money laundering or embezzling funds from your employers, and possibly any other financial crime, you will unlikely be able to pass the criminal background check.
+For example, the UKGC lists all relevant offences that may result in the refusal of the license under Schedule 7 of the Gambling Act.
+Most criminal background checks are performed electronically, and in the UK, they are called the Basic Disclosure and Barring Service (DBS) checks.
+Electronic checks can take up to seven days to complete, while standard ones require three weeks.
 Moreover, people who were convicted of violent crimes and have unpredictable personalities are also among those who will have difficulty finding employment in the gaming industry.

 Gaming License Check

 Different jurisdictions have different requirements, and some of them will require you to have a license that allows you to work as a casino employee in that country or state.
+For example, in order to work as a dealer/croupier or perform any activities involving cash in a gambling environment in the UK, you’ll need a personal functional license.
+Before the 8-week application review period commences, you need to provide additional copies of your personal documents along with copies of police and credit reports or a letter of good standing from your bank in order to receive the PFL.
 That can greatly depend on the casino you wish to work in and their license as well.
 Even though not every jurisdiction considers this a must, having one or more license is beneficial as that will increase your chances of getting hired.

 Working in a casino can be highly stressful and demanding.
 A lot of casinos are open 24 hours a day, so it is crucial that employees are always available and can quickly adapt to the needs of the casino.
 Therefore, casinos will often ask for a reference in order to learn about your working habits, regardless of whether you had any previous experience in the casino industry.